millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

 Directed networks have become very important in modeling the internet.
 We let websites/pages be the nodes, connected by various hyperlinks acting as directed edges.
 Networks like this allow search engines such as Google or Microsoft Edge to rank pages based on importance or relevance.
-In this lab we will walk you through this process of finding the importance of links.
+In this lab we will walk you through this process of finding the importance of pages.

 Adjacency Matrices